Family rituals are key to maintaining a sense of identity and belonging, especially when you live abroad and away from

 Why family rituals are important

-Family rituals are especially important for expatriate children who are bombarded on a daily basis with different values, attitudes, and beliefs that they come across every day at school.
+Family rituals are especially important for expat children who might be overwhelmed by the different values, attitudes, and beliefs that they come across every day at school.
 This is regardless of whether they attend a local or international school.
-Third-culture kids, in particular, often become overwhelmed and confused by conflicting messages.
-Having family traditions and celebrations, however, can help anchor them within their family’s culture and value system.
-This can also help minimize the internal conflict that arises as they form their personal identities.
+Third-culture kids, in particular, can often become confused by conflicting messages.
+Having family traditions and celebrations, however, can help keep them feel grounded within their family’s culture and value system.
+This can also help minimize the internal struggle that they might experience when forming their own identities.

-It might be as simple as singing a song to help them settle or reading them a bedtime story.
+It might be as simple as singing a song to your children to help them settle or reading them a bedtime story.
 It could also mean giving them a special kiss before they leave for school.
 All these seemingly small acts can create a big impact.
-Maybe reconsider hiring an au pair and take a more active role in your family life.
-They can provide a sense of comfort and security in unfamiliar circumstances; which is critical during traumatic events such as political unrest or natural disasters.
-Family rituals allow children to feel anchored and protected in a crazy, ever-changing world.
+You could perhaps reconsider hiring an au pair and take a more active role in your family life.
+This can help provide them with a sense of safety and comfort in unfamiliar circumstances.

 Creating your own family rituals

 Given that even the smallest family rituals can make a big impact, you don’t have to wait for major holidays or festivals to create them.
 You can make them part of your family culture and celebrate them often.

 Some simple tips to follow

-These general rules will help you create fun family rituals and stick to them:
+These general rules will help you to create some fun family rituals and stick to them:

 - Keep it simple; this way you can commit to doing the activity regularly and don’t have to invest large amounts of time planning it.

 - Make it a regular thing; a monthly ritual is good, but a weekly is even better; especially for young children who benefit from a steady routine.